martindesv/oracle-1z0-819/chapter8/README.md

 **N.B.
 Revisit.** Static methods get **hidden**, not overriden (400)

 variable and method hiding should generally be avoided since it leads to confusing and difficult-to-follow code (403)

+An object may take on a variety of forms, referred to as polymorphism.
+(404)

+Be able to discern between compiler-time casting errors and those that will not occur until runtime and that throw a ClassCastException.
+(404)